 The Section 223 Submission Committee hears submissions in accordance with the requirements of section 223 of the Local Government Act 1989.
 It consists of three Councillors and reports to the next appropriate Council meeting on the submissions heard.
 These meetings are held on an ‘as needs’ basis.

-The procedures and rules relating to the governing of all meetings are provided for in Council’s Governance Rules (Meeting Procedures, Election Period and Conflict of Interest) and the requirements of the Local Government Act 1989 and Local Government Act 2020.
+The procedures and rules relating to the governing of all meetings are provided for in Council’s Governance Rules and the requirements of the Local Government Act 1989 and Local Government Act 2020.
 Meetings will be open to members of the public except where Council or the Committee resolves that the meeting be closed to members of the public to deal with matters of a confidential or ‘in camera’ nature.